 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
-In North Carolina, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
-Foreign-born workers currently make up 12.1 percent of all entrepreneurs in the state, despite accounting for 7.7 percent of North Carolina’s population.
+In North Carolina, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs, with almost 48,000 immigrants owning their own business in the state.

 |People employed by immigrant-owned firms||120,828|

-Nationally, immigrants earned $1.3 trillion in 2014 and contributed more than $104 billion in state and local taxes, as well as almost $224 billion in federal taxes.
-This left them with nearly $927 billion in spending power.
-Immigrants in North Carolina play an important role contributing to the state’s economy, both as consumers and taxpayers.
+Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
+This left them with more than $1.0 billion in spending power.
+Immigrants in North Carolina play an important role contributing to the state’s economy both as consumers and taxpayers.